 Step Action 1 Ensure the preferred Kanban diagram is open in the main view.
-2 Right-click on the diagram background and select the 'Set as Model Default Kanban' context menu option.
+2 Select the 'Configure > Security > Administer > User Settings > Set User Default Kanban' ribbon option.

 Set My Default Kanban

 In a shared security-enabled model environment it is possible to set a user-specific default Kanban diagram.
 A personalized Kanban diagram can help each member of a team to visually keep track of a range of elements of particular relevance to them, and their current stage of development.